MLDemon: Deployment Monitoring for Machine Learning Systems: Theoretical Analysis

 Lem. \ref{lemma:worst_case_tradeoff} is used to prove Thm. \ref{thm:worst_case_regret_main}, but we include it here because it is of independent interest to understand the trade-off between monitoring risk and query costs and it also gives intuition for Thm. \ref{thm:worst_case_regret_main}.
-The emergence of the $\Delta^{1/4}$ rate also follows from Lem. \ref{lemma:worst_case_tradeoff} by considering the combined loss $\mathcal{L}$ optimizing over $\epsilon$ to minimize $\mathcal{L}$ subject to the constraints imposed by Lem. \ref{lemma:worst_case_tradeoff}.
-Lem. \ref{lemma:worst_case_tradeoff} itself follows from an analysis that pairs a lower bound derived with Le Cam's method \cite{yu1997assouad} and an upper bound constructed with an extension to Hoeffding's inequality \cite{hoeffding1994probability} that enables us to wield it for samples from $\Delta$-Lipschitz drifts.
-We turn our attention to analyzing more optimistic regimes next.
+The emergence of the $\Delta^{1/4}$ rate also follows from Lem. \ref{lemma:worst_case_tradeoff} by considering the combined loss $\mathcal{L}$ optimizing over $\epsilon$ to minimize $\mathcal{L}$ subject to the constraints imposed by Lem. \ref{lemma:worst_case_tradeoff}.\footnote{There remains a gap of order $\log(1/\Delta^{1/4})$ in between our achievable expected loss and our lower bound.
+It would be interesting to close this gap.} Lem. \ref{lemma:worst_case_tradeoff} itself follows from an analysis that pairs a lower bound derived with Le Cam's method \citep{yu1997assouad} and an upper bound constructed with an extended Hoeffding's inequality \citep{hoeffding1994probability} that handles samples with $\Delta$-Lipschitz drift.